sladea/OCTimer/README.md

 Background

-I developed this app to answer my bus stop usage.
-As a regular expres and 95 route user I needed something that just focused on times without all the other overhead.
-My goal was to creat a live dashboard that could answer next trip in a quick glance - not extra screen, pop-ups or look ups.
+I developed this app to answer my bus stop usage on android.
+As a regular express and 95 route user I needed something that just focused on times without all the other overhead.
+My goal was to create a live dashboard that could answer next trips in a quick glance - no extra screens, pop-ups or look ups.
 It is assumed that daily users know which stops and buses they use.

 Bugs and Issues

-Actually this is very stable, there are littlq quirks but no issues.
-Probably the only thing I would add is that current compiles through MIT app inventor do not allow background operation of app while in sleep mode.
+Actually this is very stable, there are little quirks but no issues.
+Probably the only thing I would add is that current compile through MIT app inventor does not allow background operation of app while in sleep mode.

 Source Code:

-The source code is directly from MIT app inventor.
-This is a fantastic platform for creating apps with out having to bother with syntax.
-However coding logic does help and I have had some expeience in my early years with basic and C that helped to understand the logic over development
+The source code is directly from MIT app inventor (http://www.appinventor.mit.edu/).
+This is a fantastic platform for creating apps without having to bother with syntax.
+However coding logic does help and I have had some experience in my early years with basic and C that helped to understand the logic of development

 Other

-There is a structure for creating alarm system but without full background functionality it really on useful while you are dong othing things are your android device.
+There is a structure for creating alarm system but without full background functionality its really on useful while you are doing other things on your android device but not when its sleeps

-I hope you find this source doc useful for your own creations
+I hope you find this source doc useful for your own creations.

 Basic instruction:
-1.  follwo the MIT app developer guides
+1.  follow the MIT app developer guides
 2. You will need your own OCtranspo App id code and API key for the name of your app

+I will try to provide more documentation on fields as time permits.